mosaicml/composer/composer/algorithms/label_smoothing/README.md

 ## Suggested Hyperparameters

-The only hyperparameter for Label Smoothing is `alpha`, a value between 0.0 and 1.0 that specifies the interpolation between the target distribution and a uniform distribution.
+The only hyperparameter for Label Smoothing is `smoothing`, a value between 0.0 and 1.0 that specifies the interpolation between the target distribution and a uniform distribution.
 For example. a value of 0.9 specifies that the target values should be multiplied by 0.9 and added to a uniform distribution multiplied by 0.1.
-`alpha=0.1` is a standard starting point for label smoothing.
+`smoothing=0.1` is a standard starting point for label smoothing.

 ## Technical Details